Ingimarsson/smlymailer/README.md

 ## Installation

-smlymailer is written in PHP and uses composer to manage dependencies.
+This script is written in PHP and uses composer to manage dependencies.

     git clone https://github.com/Ingimarsson/smlymailer.git
     composer install

-Create a settings and configure your wallet and mail account.
+Create a settings file and configure your wallet and mail account.

     cp example.settings.php settings.php